Origin: China (?)

 Inv. no.: PD1017

-Tai Chi – which we usually associate with a form of meditation – is a martial art and, as such, a method of combat.
-By associating the gracefulness of Tai Chi with the use of this sword, the result is lethal.
+This type of sword is commonly associated with Tai Chi.
+Tai Chi – usually associated with a form of meditation – is a martial art and, as such, a method of combat.
+By associating the gracefulness of Tai Chi with the use of this sword, the outcome is lethal.